Five British SAS soldiers under investigation for alleged war crimes in Syria

 The Ministry of Defence, which does not comment on activities by special forces, said it took claims of wrongdoing seriously and held its personnel to the highest standards.

-"Where appropriate, any criminal allegations are referred to the Service Police for investigation," an MoD representative said.
+"Where appropriate, any criminal allegations are referred to the Service Police for investigation," a ministry representative said.

 In 2018, British soldier Sgt Matt Tonroe, 33, was killed in Syria by explosives carried by a member of US special forces during a joint coalition operation.